-vi) Large number of assessment orders based under VAT Act show a common trend- i.e. disallow input tax credit on the ground of Sec 22 (11), proper books of accounts, registers not maintained as per Sec.63 of the Act read with Rule 87.
+- vi) Large number of assessment orders based under VAT Act show a common trend- i.e. disallow input tax credit on the ground of Sec 22 (11), proper books of accounts, registers not maintained as per Sec.63 of the Act read with Rule 87.
 There is no specific observation about specific defaults of the dealer.
 By mention of these three provisions, simply input tax claim is disallowed and dealers are forced to file appeal against the assessment orders.
 It leads to corruption and non-cooperation attitude of the tax officials.
-These types of disallowances of ITC credit must be avoided by the tax officials through administrative measures.
+These types of disallowances of ITC credit must be avoided by the tax officials through administrative measures. - vii) Up to 31st March 2008 the re-sellers are entitled to input tax credit on capital goods used to keep the resale goods in saleable condition but at present such input tax credit is not allowed to re-sellers.